MCP (Model Context Protocol) Server for Enterprise Architect

 Questions, Bug Reports and Feature Requests

 You may submit questions, bug reports, and feature requests via our inquiry form, or email us at global@sparxsystems.jp.
+If you will ask bug reports or feature request, please check if you are using the latest version.
+We always add new features and fix issues.

 While we will do our best to provide support and add new features and bug fixes, we are under no obligation to do so.